 Can I Sue for a Tire Blowout?

-Many people aren’t fully aware of liability when it comes to car accidents.
+Many people aren’t fully aware of liability when it comes to car accident injuries.
 You might think that you have no recourse for a single-car accident, for instance.
 If no other driver was involved, then you have to pay for the damages yourself, right?
 Not necessarily.
 There are other causes of vehicle wrecks and injuries that aren’t related to driver error.

 Other parties can be negligent and cause an accident.

-Understanding When a Manufacturer, the Government, or a Mechanic Is Liable
+Understanding when a Manufacturer, the Government, or a Mechanic Is Liable

-Here are some examples of what could cause a tire blowout and who could be liable in each case:
+Here are some examples of what could cause a tire blowout accident and who could be liable in each case:

 - Defective Tire – If a defect in tread or some other defect of the tire caused the blowout, the manufacturer could be liable for your injuries and losses.